tec1group/Software/README.md

 # License

 Folders in this repository may contain the author's software license, please read that to follow the correct license for that code.
-Folders which don't have an explicit license file are by default licensed under the [MIT License](./misc/LICENSE) which allows commerical reuse.
+Folders which don't have an explicit license file are by default licensed under the [GNU Public License v3](./misc/LICENSE) which allows commerical reuse.